How to Apply

 You must receive a bachelor's degree from an accredited postsecondary academic institution prior to enrolling in the JD program.
 To check the accreditation status of your institution, please consult the U.S. Office of Postsecondary Education's Database of Accredited Postsecondary Institutions and Programs.

-If you earned your bachelor’s degree by September 2023, your transcripts must show the degree as conferred for your application to be considered complete.
-If you are still undertaking coursework toward your bachelor’s degree, your application will be considered complete with “in progress” transcripts, but you must submit your final official transcripts to LSAC once your bachelor's degree has been conferred and are encouraged to submit updated transcripts in the interim.
+If you earned your bachelor's degree by September 2024, your transcript must show the degree as conferred for your application to be considered complete.
+If you are still undertaking coursework toward your bachelor's degree, your application may be considered complete with an "in progress" transcript, but you must submit your final official transcript to LSAC once your degree has been conferred.
+You may also choose to submit updated transcripts to LSAC in the interim.

 Official transcripts must be sent to LSAC for required processing.
 Transcripts sent directly to Brandeis Law or to the University of Louisville cannot be accepted.